 The abuse and neglect petition in this matter alleges drug abuse by Respondent Mother after she was stopped by police in a traffic stop with J.K. in the vehicle and was found to have drugs and drug trafficking paraphernalia in the vehicle.
 Further, Respondent Mother does not have custody of her four older children, and does not have parental rights to any of them.
-Upon the birth of J.K., Respondent Mother gave the child to petitioner and her husband, but refused to sign a temporary custody order.
-Respondent Mother asserts that petitioner and her husband were helping her, and in return, she put the husband's name on the birth certificate as the father, although J.K.'s father is actually deceased.
+Upon the birth of J.K., Respondent Mother gave the child to petitioner and his wife, but refused to sign a temporary custody order.
+Respondent Mother asserts that petitioner and his wife were helping her, and in return, she put petitioner's name on the birth certificate as the father, although J.K.'s father is actually deceased.
 Respondent Mother states that after approximately three months, she sought custody of J.K., but did not actually regain custody of him for almost a year, after extensive litigation in family court.
-During that year, J.K. lived with petitioner and her husband.
-Although the record is scant, it appears that the child had been back in his mother's custody for
+During that year, J.K. lived with petitioner and his wife.
+Although the